vihtinsky/python-odesk3/getting_started.rst

 Requirements
 -----------------
-You need to install oauth2 to run the python-odesk, and mock and nosetests if you plan to develop python-odesk and/or run library's tests.
+You need to install oauth2 and urllib3 to run the python-odesk, and mock and nosetests if you plan to develop python-odesk and/or run library's tests.

 Mock::